 There remains another kind of trace of the creek’s path in the empty lots that the City retains for sewer drainage.
 See the map below for the position of these lots.
 The City prefers having sewer pipes under streets, but when the land dips in the middle of a block, another way must be found.
 It is no coincidence that the lots that the City owns for drainage are near the creek’s old route–that is the way water wants to flow.

-Certain lots owned by the City for drainage have been creatively double-purposed: two such lots in Sunnyside, though not on the creek’s path, were turned into a public mini-park, which runs between about 151 Mangels Ave and 250 Joost Ave, a really sweet way to climb the hill on a walk.
+Certain lots owned by the City for drainage have been creatively double-purposed: two such lots in Sunnyside, though not on the creek’s path, were turned into a public mini-park–the Joost-Baden Mini-park, which runs between about 151 Mangels Ave and 250 Joost Ave–a really sweet way to climb the hill on a walk.
 As well, the stairsteps/garden that lead from Joost into the Sunnyside Conservatory grounds are also on city drainage lots.

 The sewer drainage lots owned by the City that are on the creek’s path are marked on this map in pink, with creek’s old path in blue.
-One is part of Sunnyside Park, the other runs between houses, but has been fenced off by someone, perhaps the adjacent homeowners.
+One is part of Sunnyside Park, the other runs between houses, but has been fenced off, perhaps the adjacent homeowners.
 Could those last two make another public mini-park?

 For the real estate speculators who laid out Sunnyside in 1890, the point was to get the maximum profit from the purchase of the barren Rancho San Miguel acres.
 One park was allotted to this working-class neighborhood (now Sunnyside Playground).
 Rectangular lots, neatly packed, yielded the best return.
 It was a time of steep real estate profits and get-rich-quick schemes; a property lot shown in summer wouldn’t yield its water-laden secrets until a wet winter made that all too apparent.
 Gracious public green spaces were not foremost in the speculators’ minds.

-It would be wonderful if a way could be found in our neighborhood to make use of old creek patterns–the paths that usually put rain water down the sewer–for environmentally beneficial and publicly shared purposes, like the mini-park.
-But once in the hands of private ownership–or behind ad hoc fence-it-yourself claims such as on the drainage lots I mentioned above–it is hard to reclaim land for public green spaces.
+It would be wonderful if a way could be found in our neighborhood to make use of old creek patterns–the paths that usually put rain water down the sewer–for environmentally beneficial and publicly shared purposes, like the Joost-Baden Mini-park.

 Today: Trees, but no Water